 School Nurse Certification

-In combination with clinical practicums, students enrolled in our intensive summer program learn the skills and theory that keeps our children healthy, fit, and ready to learn.
-We educate school nurses who become keenly aware of social determinants of health that impact students and their families, and who will play a pivotal role in sustaining the well-being of communities.
+In combination with clinical practicums, students enrolled in our accelerated summer program learn the skills and theory that keep our children healthy, fit, and ready to learn.
+We educate school nurses who become keenly aware of population health, public policy, social determinants of health, trauma-informed care, and adverse childhood events.
+Our students go on to play a pivotal role in sustaining and promoting the health of communities.

-Thanks to a $200,000 grant from the Robert Wood Johnson Foundation, the Rutgers School of Nursing–Camden will bolster its mission of educating school nurses to address the complex and increasingly demanding health needs of students and their communities within the state.
-The New Jersey Nursing Initiative (NJNI) award granted in 2016 – one of only five given in the state – will help fund an innovative expansion of the school’s post-baccalaureate School Nurse Certification Program to a graduate-level program in nursing practice with a focus on population health.
+Thanks to a $200,000 grant from the Robert Wood Johnson Foundation, the School of Nursing–Camden is expanding its mission of educating school nurses to address the complex and increasingly demanding health needs of students, families, and communities across the state.
+The New Jersey Nursing Initiative (NJNI) award granted in 2016 –one of only five given in the state– will help fund an innovative expansion of the school’s post-baccalaureate School Nurse Certification Program to a graduate-level program in nursing practice with a focus on population health.

-We're expanding our school nurse certificate into a graduate-level program!
-See how https://youtu.be/hHYV3TEb5_Y
+Watch: Expanding our school nurse certificate into a graduate-level program https://youtu.be/hHYV3TEb5_Y

 Rutgers School of Nursing–Camden advisors are happy to help.
 Please call (856) 225-2318, or email firstname.lastname@example.org.